How to DJ with SPotify

 If the tempos are wildly different which is usually the case when mixing genres, the lack of beat-matching isn’t so obvious.
 But if your playlist is all EDM or deep house tracks around a similar Beats-per-minute it can sound really off-putting.
 After all these musical genres were designed to be beat-matched so it just sounds like a very bad DJ at ruining your party!

-Should you use Spotify DJ Mode?
+What is Spotify DJ Mode?

 Don’t be fooled by the label of this feature, its not DJing, just quick fades to stop there being any “dead air” aka silence between tracks.
 It is not by any means something that any DJ should actually use.